 People who get Income Support as a carer but who do not get Carers Allowance also qualify.
 Approved foster carers also qualify.

 a parent with a child aged 11 or under for whom you claim Child Benefit.
-If your partner is the Child Benefit claimant but already has sufficient national insurance contributions/credits for the tax year you may be able to get a carer’s credit instead of them.
-However as the partner of a child benefit claimant you need to apply for a credit – it will not be awarded automatically.
+If your partner is the Child Benefit claimant but already has sufficient national insurance contributions/credits for the tax year you may be able to get a Carer’s Credit instead of them.
+As the partner of a Child Benefit claimant you need to apply for Carer's Credit – it will not be awarded automatically.

 Claiming Income Support as a carer.

-However if you are caring for 20 hours or more a week but not getting Carer’s Allowance, and are not in one of the above two groups, you must apply for a carer’s credit.
-Contact details are on the DWP Carers Credit page.
+However if you are caring for 20 hours or more a week but not getting Carer’s Allowance, and are not in one of the above two groups, you must apply for Carer’s Credit.
+Contact details are on the DWP Carer's Credit page.